Trees and Ground Maintenance

 Keeping neighbourhoods clean and tidy

-Our team work very hard to keep neighbourhoods looking their best and reporting matters of concern for you, by reporting litter picking, and arranging the clearing away discarded items.
-However, we can't do it on our own.
+Our team work very hard to keep neighbourhoods looking their best and reporting fly tipping and arranging the clearing away of discarded items.
+However, we can't do it on our own, you can help by:

 Trees